Dizbdeedee/gmodhaxe/README.md

 --

-Run this command in an empty folder to get started
+Run this command in an empty folder to get started with an example starter pack/template

 `npx lix run gmodhaxe` (command is slightly borked, needs npx)